pmdartus/blog/src/posts/2022/generated-graphql-api-for-salesforce/index.md

 Each SObject can be represented via a [GraphQL object types](https://graphql.org/learn/schema/#object-types-and-fields).
 SObject fields types can be grouped into 2 buckets: scalar fields and relationship fields.

 -   GraphQL comes with a predefined list of [scalar types](https://graphql.org/learn/schema/#scalar-types).
 Scalars represent leaf values in the graph.
-This list includes: `Int`, `Float`, `String`, `Boolean` and `ID`.
-However, Salesforce offers a lot more [field types](https://developer.salesforce.com/docs/atlas.en-us.object_reference.meta/object_reference/field_types.htm), eg. `Date`, `Phone` or `Currency`.
+This list includes: `Int`, `Float`, `String`, `Boolean`, and `ID`.
+However, Salesforce offers a lot more [field types](https://developer.salesforce.com/docs/atlas.en-us.object_reference.meta/object_reference/field_types.htm), eg. `Date`, `Phone`, or `Currency`.
 Fortunately, GraphQL allows the definition of custom scalar.
 A custom GraphQL scalar type can be created for each of the missing Salesforce scalar field types.
 -   GraphQL type system allows defining fields referring to other GraphQL object types in the schema.
 Salesforce lookups and master-detail relationships can be represented in GraphQL by creating a field and setting its type to the associated GraphQL object type.

-Finally the GraphQL schema should define a [`Query` type](https://graphql.org/learn/schema/#the-query-and-mutation-types).
+Finally, the GraphQL schema should define a [`Query` type](https://graphql.org/learn/schema/#the-query-and-mutation-types).
 This type defines the entry points into the graph.
 For each exposed SObject, we generate 2 fields the `Query` type:

 -   a field named `[SObject_name]_by_id` returning a single record.
 This field accepts a required `ID` argument.
 -   a field named `[SObject]` returning a list of records.
 This field accepts optional arguments limit, filter, and order the list.